ASP.Net State management

 b) Performance.
 The view state is stored in the page itself, so increase the page size.

-c) Security.
 The view state is stored in a hidden field on the page.
-Although view state stores data in a hashed format, it can be tampered with.
+Although view

 Control state: